melaniebrgr/learning-computer-science/02-programming/04-design-patterns/observer-pattern/observer-pattern.md

 # Observer pattern (or subject-observer, or publisher-subscriber)

-Useful when one or more components need to react to a change in state of another component.
+When one or more components need to react to a state change of another component.
-Has two parts: a observable and it's observer.
-The observable notifies all its observers that it has changed.
-The observer in turn does something about it.
+The pattern has two pieces, an observable and it's observer:
+The observable notifies its observers that it has changed and the observer in turn does something about it.

 > The observer pattern is a great way to let those mostly unrelated lumps (like physics and notifications) talk to each other without them merging into one big lump.
 It's less useful within a single lump of code dedicated to one feature or aspect.